Environmental Science

 a.

-ecosystems.
-Make a list of five pollinators and the plants that attract
+and ecosystems.
+Make a list of five pollinators and the plants

-them in your region.
-Explain the importance of pollinators and what
+that attract them in your region.
+Explain the importance of

-Scouts can do to support pollinators in their area.
+pollinators and what Scouts can do to support pollinators in

 b.

-hour to observe pollination.
-Record which pollinators are attracted to
+for an hour to observe pollination.
+Record which pollinators are

 c.

-economic costs and benefits.
-Identify four crop-pollinator pairs.
+including the economic costs and benefits.
+Identify four

 9.